 While the relishing experiences of field trips help the children to perform well academically and produce better results, it also helps them grow culturally.
-Field trips make them become a part of the bigger world, outside the walls.
+Field trips make them part of the bigger world outside the walls.
 Field trips allow all the students to gain similar experiences even if they belong to different socio-economic backgrounds.
 Students who cannot enjoy these activities with their families due to lack of means can enjoy all of them being on the same ground as the other students.
-This allows them to perceive the world from a different angle and broaden their perceptions.
+This allows them to perceive the world differently and broaden their perceptions.

 Field Trips Encourage Critical Thinking

-Field trips improve the students’ ability to think critically about the various things they see and experience.
-They are able to understand the art, ask questions about history, and look at things from a completely different perspective.
+Field trips improve students' ability to think critically about the various things they see and experience.
+They can understand art, ask questions about history, and look at things from a completely different perspective.
 It allows them to explore their mind and judge the pieces of art that they view.
 Students can empathize with history in a better way.
-Field trips allow the students to open their doors to critical thinking outside the box of their classrooms.
+Field trips allow the students to open their doors to critical thinking outside the box in their classrooms.

 But How do we Get Those Benefits With Everything Online?

 The global pandemic of COVID-19 has impacted the academic lives of students.
-The traditional classroom learning has taken the shape of virtual learning and online classrooms.
-Whether or not this has been effective is a completely separate debate, but without a doubt the availability of physical field trips has mostly disappeared.
+Traditional classroom learning has taken the shape of virtual learning and online classrooms.
+Whether or not this has been effective is a completely separate debate, but without a doubt, the availability of physical field trips has mostly disappeared.
 Despite that disappearance, the ease of use of technologies has birthed a new opportunity: virtual field trips.
-While staying at home, children can gaze at art, discover science, experience outer-space, and visit museums through live streams.
+While staying at home, children can gaze at art, discover science, experience outer space, and visit museums through live streams.
 Even though these are screen experiences, they can be just as engaging, fun, and exciting as the physical trips.
 And, on the plus side, they don’t require school fundraising to be able to go.
-Here are 20 different ideas to experience the power of virtual field trips.
+Here are 19 different ideas to experience the power of virtual field trips.

 You can visit the historical artifacts and art through live webcams of various museums.
-They offer you to have live experiences inside the museum while physically being at home.
+They offer live experiences inside the museum while physically being at home.
 American Museum of Natural History offers a virtual tour of the museum led by Brian Selznick, the author of Wonderstruck.
 He takes you along with the company of some experts on the way.
 British Museum opens its doors for kids to view the era they are the most interested in through webcams.
 Metropolitan Museum of Art provides an interactive opportunity for the kids to view its corners that they can explore with the help of an illustrated map to find treasures in the museum’s collection.
-Museum of Science offers science lovers a virtual look at Boston museum’s arts and crafts by hosting live streams and webcams daily.
-The Vatican Museum offers a 360-degree view around the 9 rooms in the Vatican, the Sistine Chapel included.
+Museum of Science offers science lovers a virtual look at Boston Museum’s arts and crafts by hosting live streams and webcams daily.
+The Vatican Museum offers a 360-degree view of the 9 Vatican rooms, including the Sistine Chapel.

-With the virtual field trips to farms, you can view how they grow and harvest food that you eat and visit around.
+With the virtual field trips to farms, you can view how they grow and harvest food you eat and visit around.
 American Egg Board offers virtual tours of different egg farms.
 Elementary and middle school students can choose videos accordingly.
-In New York, Bright Farms show kids how the food is grown in their farm and how it is transferred to your nearby grocery store.
-They hold a very interactive web stream with a quiz in the end for a better understanding of the students.
+In New York, Bright Farms show kids how the food is grown on their farm and how it is transferred to your nearby grocery store.
+They hold a very interactive web stream with a quiz to understand the students better.
 Farm Food 360 allows kids to understand different kinds of farms and food plants.
-You can visit dairy cow farms, orchards, sheep farms, milk, and cheese, or egg processing facilities according to your preference.
+You can visit dairy cow farms, orchards, sheep farms, milk, and cheese, or egg processing facilities, according to your preference.

 3. Landmark tours

-Most of us planned on visiting some popular landmarks for sightseeing but corona became a pain-in-the-neck.
-Now when everything has become virtual, you can visit these landmarks through webcams.
-Buckingham Palace provides the sightseeing lovers a view of room-by-room and gazes at all the amazing historical objects there.
-Ellis island allows the viewers to look at how 12 million immigrants had between 1892–1954.
+Most of us planned on visiting popular landmarks for sightseeing, but Corona became a pain in the neck.
+Now that everything has become virtual, you can visit these landmarks through webcams.
+Buckingham Palace provides sightseeing lovers a view room-by-room and gazes at all the amazing historical objects there.
+Ellis island allows viewers to look at 12 million immigrants between 1892 and 1954.
 What makes it even more exciting is the knowledge of live first-hand stories.
-You can also have a look inside George Washington’s home, Mount Vernon, through the street view on the Google maps.
+You can also look inside George Washington’s home, Mount Vernon, through the street view on Google Maps.
 Who doesn’t love The White House?
-Get to know about the people’s house.
-You can’t move around but you can definitely scroll around and click on what interests you.
+Get to know about the people’s houses.
+You can’t move, but you can scroll and click on what interests you.

 Aquariums are everyone’s favorite.
-You can pick your favorite live webcams and enjoy the mesmerizing tour while laying in your bed.
-Georgia Aquarium’s Ocean Voyager Webcam is our personal favorite, especially the view of the whale shark, you should definitely log in to see that.
-Jellycam at Monterey Bay Aquarium provides a soothing view around the aquarium.
-National Aquarium provides a self-guided tour where you can view around the way you want just like you do traditionally.
+You can pick your favorite live webcams and enjoy the mesmerizing tour while lying in bed.
+Georgia Aquarium’s Ocean Voyager Webcam is our favorite, especially the view of the whale shark; you should log in to see that.
+Jellycam at Monterey Bay Aquarium provides a soothing view of the aquarium.
+National Aquarium provides a self-guided tour where you can view around the way you want, just like you do traditionally.
 The Maritime Aquarium provides a very interesting live stream for all grades.
-You can talk to the research vessel captain and ask about the water pollution or anything you want.
+You can talk to the research vessel captain and ask about water pollution or anything.

-Planets, stars, galaxy, sunrises, solar eclipses and so much more!
+Planets, stars, galaxies, sunrises, solar eclipses, and much more!
 This sounds so enthralling.
 International Space Station-NASA has provided videos where you can tour the ISS with the astronauts.
-Did you know that NASA has teamed up with Google to provide you an Interactive Mars Virtual Tour?
-You can click around the terrain, travel to various mission sites, and learn about absolutely whatever you want.
-Through Stellarium Web, kids have the opportunity to delve into the experience and view more than 60,000 stars up in the sky.
+Did you know that NASA has partnered with Google to provide you with an Interactive Mars Virtual Tour?
+You can click around the terrain, travel to various mission sites, and learn about whatever you want.
+Through Stellarium Web, kids can delve into the experience and view more than 60,000 stars up in the sky.
 You can gaze around the breathtaking constellations at night no matter what corner of the world you live in.

 6. National parks

-You can view the Yellowstone National Park while staying at home and roam around the Fort Yellowstone, Fountain Paint Pot, Grand Canyon of the Yellowstone, Mammoth Hot Springs, and many other places.
-Yosemite National Park has an incredibly interactive virtual tour that makes you view many different parts of the park e.g. Diving Board, Tuolumne Meadows, Nevada Falls, Ahwahnee Hotel, Swinging Bridge, and Hetch Hetchy.
+You can view Yellowstone National Park while staying home and roam around Fort Yellowstone, Fountain Paint Pot, Grand Canyon of Yellowstone, Mammoth Hot Springs, and many other places.
+Yosemite National Park has an incredibly interactive virtual tour that makes you view many different parts of the park, e.g., Diving Board, Tuolumne Meadows, Nevada Falls, Ahwahnee Hotel, Swinging Bridge, and Hetch Hetchy.